AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-bert.md

 #### Download Model

 The model can be downloaded [here](https://storage.googleapis.com/ai4bharat-public-indic-nlp-corpora/models/indic-bert-v1.tar.gz).
 Both tf checkpoints and pytorch binaries are included in the archive.
+Alternatively, you can also download it from [Huggingface](https://huggingface.co/ai4bharat/indic-bert).

 #### Usage